The Universe

 The unpredictable future

 We have seen that humans are just a collection of cells that have evolved from simpler life forms.
 If everything is just atoms, then human actions, as well as human thinking, is determined by chemical reactions in the brain and in the body.
-How then can humans have “Free Will” — in the sense of the power to make decisions that are not determined by the laws of nature?This is a difficult and hotly debated question in the philosophical and scientific communities.
+How then can humans have free will — in the sense of the power to make decisions that are not determined by the laws of nature?This is a difficult and hotly debated question in the philosophical and scientific communities.
 One possible interpretation is that free will in the sense of “the ability to take decisions that are not determined by the laws of nature” does not exist.
 There is no little man, no “homunculus”, in the brain that is the real arbiter of our decisions, and that lights up the neurons correspondingly.
 There is just the neurons, and these work according to the laws of nature.
-Free will, as we ordinarily understand it, is probably an illusion 27.
-This is a position known as “hard determinism”.
+Thus, free will, as we ordinarily understand it, is probably an illusion135.
+This is a position known as hard determinism.
 Whatever humans do or think is the consequence of the chemical reactions in their brain, and they are bound by these reactions.
 To see this, take the next thought that comes to your mind — any thought.
 Did you consciously take the decision to think that thought?
 Certainly not.
-This thought just came 21.
+This thought just came91.

 What does this mean for everyday life?
 Interestingly, not much.
 No matter the absence of free will, we still have fears and desires.
-As we will argue later, we were selected by evolution to fear death and to desire food, warmth, safety, human contact, avoidance of suffering for ourselves and for others, and some form of recognition by other people.
+As we will argue later, we were selected by Evolution to fear death, and to desire food, warmth, safety, human contact, avoidance of suffering for ourselves and for others, and some form of recognition by other people.
 We were also selected to use our brain (consciously or not) to act towards these desires.
 Put these two together, and you get a being that acts to achieve certain things — a human.
-In this way, the activity of the brain gives rise to the actions of the human, which in turn impact her or his environment.
-There is thus no need for fatalism.

 Consciousness

 This chapter has argued that humans are just complex machines that consist of chemical and physical components.
-This hypothesis has given rise to a problem known as the hard problem of consciousness: If humans consist just of inanimate matter, how can they have subjective experiences (qualia in the philosophical jargon).
+This hypothesis has given rise to a problem known as the hard problem of consciousness: If humans consist just of inanimate matter, how can they have subjective experiences (called qualia in the philosophical jargon).
 Assume for example that we build a robot that resembles a human in every aspect, down to the level of neurons (what is known as a zombie in the branch of philosophy that studies the mind).
 Then would that robot feel pain and joy in the same way as humans do?In the view of this book, the answer is that it probably would.
 There is no reason why a system that is physically identical to a human should be in any way different from a human.
-From all we can tell, qualia are not unique to humans: dogs, e.g., clearly feel pain and joy as well.
+From all we can tell, qualia are not unique to humans: Dogs, for example, clearly feel pain and joy as well.
 Qualia can also be present to different degrees.
-A human, e.g., has 86 billion neurons.
+A human, for example, has around 100 billion neurons.
 A dog has just 2 billion.
-Hence, a dog cannot feel the satisfaction of a scientific discovery as a human can, but there is some evidence that it can, e.g., appreciate music.
+Hence, a dog cannot feel the satisfaction of a scientific discovery as a human can, but there is some evidence that it can, for example, appreciate music136.
 A frog has just 16 million neurons, and it probably cannot appreciate music, while it clearly feels pain.
 A pond snail has just 11,000 neurons, and yet it also shows signs of distress when it is hurt.
-A roundworm has just 302 neurons, and its entire brain has been mapped.
+A roundworm has just 302 neurons, and its entire brain has been mapped137.
 With these 302 neurons, the worm feeds, finds a mate, and reproduces.
-To what degree it experiences pleasure in these activities is anyone’s guess.
-Human embryos, too, appear to develop qualia gradually: While a fertilized human egg certainly does not have feelings, the fetus develops more and more sensory capabilities over the course of the pregnancy and becomes a baby that is perfectly capable of feelings and subjective experiences.
+To what degree it experiences pleasure in these activities is anyone’s guess, but these data points suggest that qualia are a phenomenon that appears gradually with more brain power.
+Human embryos, too, seem to develop qualia gradually: While a fertilized human egg certainly does not have feelings, the fetus develops more and more sensory capabilities over the course of the pregnancy and becomes a baby that is perfectly capable of feelings and subjective experiences.
 In this light, qualia seem of the same nature as other emerged phenomena.

 Questions